publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 >     “(b) __Report to Congress.—__

 >     The Comptroller General shall submit to Congress a report on the study conducted under subsection (a).
-The report shall include recommendations regarding practice expense adjustments to the payment methodology under part B of title XVIII of the Social Security Act \[this part\], including the development and inclusion of adequate work units to assure the adequacy of payment amounts for safe outpatient cancer therapy services.
+The report shall include recommendations regarding practice expense adjustments to the payment methodology under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\], including the development and inclusion of adequate work units to assure the adequacy of payment amounts for safe outpatient cancer therapy services.
 The study shall also include an estimate of the cost of implementing such recommendations.”

  __Focused Medical Reviews of Claims During Moratorium Period__